rolandsmeenk/HolographicStudio/README.md

 For each Kinect in the scene there will be a parameter with the index of the camera appended:

-###LiveDepth0#
+###LiveDepth#
 Toggles live depth updates.

 ###LiveColor#
 Toggles live color updates.

 ###FilterDepth#
-Toggles depth filtering
+Toggles depth filtering.

 ###SpatialSigma#
-The spatial sigma for depth filtering
+The spatial sigma for depth filtering.

 ###IntensitySigma#
-The intensity for depth filtering
+The intensity for depth filtering.

 ###DepthThreshold#
-Threshold for discarding triangles based on steepness
+Threshold for discarding triangles based on steepness.